 Your eCommerce website design can thrive or die based on its navigation.
-You can hire the best eCommerce website designer and use the best platform online to sell products and services, but if visitors can’t easily navigate from page to page, it could all be for naught.
+You can hire the best eCommerce web design agency and use the best platform online to sell products and services, but if visitors can’t easily navigate from page to page, it could all be for naught.
 Bad user experience leads to decreased satisfaction and customers are more likely to abandon their carts and leave for good.

 There are two critical aspects to navigation when it comes to online stores — categories and searching.
 Categories are how you organise products and break them down into multiple subcategories to group similar products better.
 Meanwhile, search functionality allows users to search for the products they require quickly and efficiently.

 These are noticeable inclusions, but how you implement them matters.
 Both category listings and search boxes need to appear in the same place on each page, so users don’t waste time looking for them.
 Similarly, you need to be careful not to over-specify categories or search terms so that customers can find what they’re looking for without having to dig through products or services that are only loosely related to what they searched for or clicked on.

 2) Take advantage of mobile and responsive design